yorkie-team/codepair/CONTRIBUTING.md

 This is a rough outline of what a contributor's workflow looks like:

-- Create a topic branch from where to base the contribution.
-This is usually main
+1. Create a topic branch from where to base the contribution (usually main).
-- Make commits of logical units
+2. Make commits of logical units.
+   - Make sure all tests pass, and add any new tests as appropriate.
-- Make sure commit messages are in the proper format
+   - Make sure commit messages are in the proper format (see below).
-- Push changes in a topic branch to a personal fork of the repository
+3. Push changes in a topic branch to the forked repository.
-- Submit a pull request to yorkie-team/codepair
+4. Submit a pull request to the original repository.
-- The PR must receive a LGTM from maintainers
+5. Address any review comments from CodeRabbit and maintainers.
+6. After receiving LGTM from maintainers, the PR will be merged.

 Thanks for contributing!